Skip to main content

 A data transformation creates a new message that is a transformation of another message.
 It is common for a production to use data transformations, to adjust outgoing messages to the requirements of the target systems.

-You can create and edit a DTL transformation visually in the DTL editor, available in either the Management Portal or Studio.
+You can create and edit a DTL transformation visually in the DTL editor, available in either the Management Portal or your IDEOpens in a new tab.
 The DTL editor is meant for use by nontechnical users.
 The term DTL represents Data Transformation Language, which is the XML-based language that InterSystems IRIS uses internally to represent the definition of a transformation that you create in this editor.

 You can invoke a data transformation from a business process, another data transformation, or a business rule.
 Note that there is overlap among the options available in business processes, data transformations, and business rules.
 For a comparison, see Comparison of Business Logic Tools.
 You can also try using these tools yourself by Creating a Data TransformationOpens in a new tab.